akka/alpakka/docs/src/main/paradox/data-transformations/json.md

 ```

 The JSON reading module offers a flow, which allows to stream specific parts of that JSON structure.
-In this particular example, only the "rows" array is interesting for the application, more specifically
+In this particular example, only the `rows` array is interesting for the application, more specifically
-even: Only the "doc" inside each element of the array.
+even: Only the `doc` inside each element of the array.

 ### Artifacts